What Is Considered A Good Salary In Germany?

 - SAVINGS: You should be able to put away around €500 each month into a private pension plan or investment fund, obviously depending on how extravagant your lifestyle otherwise is.

 We have also put together a FREE download which contains much more detailed information and more data points.
 Just click on the button below to get this in your inbox!

 For all of these examples, we have assumed that you are not liable to pay church tax, just to keep things simple.

-Of course, these numbers are approximate: Net income can depend on several other factors which are beyond the scope of this article and also depends to a large extent on how well someone manages their finances and how extravagant / frugal their lifestyle is!
+Of course, these numbers are approximate: It depends to a large extent on how well someone manages their finances and how extravagant / frugal their lifestyle is!